PRS-M3DTEX for DJI M3D and M3TD

 Polygon geofences must have fewer than 50 vertices in total.
 Circle geofences must have fewer than 15.
 If these limits are exceeded, the PRS-M3DTEX will fail to fully import the geofence information and record one of the following messages in the event log: "The geofence file is too large to import", or "Out of memory.
 DISARMED".

-VERTICAL_BUFFER_BASELINE and HORIZONTAL_BUFFER_BASELINE: The geofence triggering function in PRS considers a vertical and horizontal buffer at the boundaries of the geofences where the parachute deployment command is masked.
+VERTICAL_BUFFER_BASELINE and HORIZONTAL_BUFFER_BASELINE: The geofence triggering function in the PRS considers a vertical and horizontal buffer at the boundaries of the geofences where the parachute deployment command is masked.
 The baseline values for vertical and horizontal buffers are 30m and 20m, respectively.
 However, note that if the onboard GNSS module of the PRS estimates that vertical or horizontal accuracies are better, those values DO NOT overwrite the baseline values.
-For instance, if the GNSS module estimates that the vertical positioning accuracy is 25m, the vertical buffer is still the baseline value of 30m; however, if the GNSS module estimates that the horizontal positioning accuracy is 25m, the horizontal buffer will be set to 25s instead of the baseline value of 20m.
+For instance, if the GNSS module estimates that the vertical positioning accuracy is 25m, the vertical buffer is still the baseline value of 30m; however, if the GNSS module estimates that the horizontal positioning accuracy is 25m, the horizontal buffer will be set to 25m instead of the baseline value of 20m.

-GEOFENCE_TRIGER_DELAY: If the drone crosses the geofence boundary and also passes the buffer distance discussed before, the pilot has 5 seconds to react and bring the drone back to a safe zone before the parachute is deployed.
+GEOFENCE_TRIGER_DELAY: If the drone crosses the geofence boundary and also passes the buffer distance discussed before, the pilot has 1 second to react and bring the drone back to a safe zone before the parachute is deployed.

 VERTICAL_BUFFER_MAXIMUM and HORIZONTAL_BUFFER_MAXIMUM: If the onboard GNSS positioning error grows above a certain threshold, the PRS will disable the Geofence trigger function.
 The vertical and horizontal thresholds are 50m and 30m, respectively.